 Day 1 We first spot the mother and calf hanging suspended in deep waters off the coast.
 Even though the tones aren’t ideal i love this photo because it captures so well the feeling of treading water and seeing these beautiful, immense creatures rise out of the deep, their edges glowing in the dark water.
 This was our very first swim.
 The sun was still not very high in the sky which made the water a lot darker than i was expecting both surreal and spooky.
 A black and white sea snake slither-swam past and the waters around us were studded with bioluminescence.
 This is a scene I will never forget. imperfect Photographs like this one always inspire me to paint.
 When painting I have a chance to more deeply capture, express and translate the emotion inherent in these interactions.

 Day 1 Mama’s powerful tail.
 The mother and calf we met in the first picture lead us into shallow waters.
 As the sun rose, we swam over coral in twelve meters of TURQUOISE, crystalline waters.
 Mama hardly needs to move her tail at all to leave human swimmers in herr wake.
 Calves work hard to keep up with their mothers.

 Day 1 The mother allowed us to swim with her and her calf for much of the day.
 We swam with them as long as we could keep up, then we would get back in the boat, catch up to them and slip back in.
-At first the mother was very relaxed but the baby was a little shy.
-As the day Progressed the baby gradually came out of his or her shell until they were jumping, Tail slapping, breaching, twisting and swishing without stopping. you could see the joy in every movement.
+At first the mother was very relaxed while the baby was a little shy.
+As the day Progressed the baby gradually came out of their shell until they were jumping, Tail slapping, breaching, twisting and swishing without stopping. you could see the joy in every movement.
 Exhilaration in motion.
 It was stunning to see.
 The mother was calm and relaxed.
 She even slowed down allowing us to swim a little longer with each pass.
 On this swim the baby kept their mouth open underwater.